rmolinari/data_structures/README.md

 Documentation is a work in progress.

-The code will soon be available as a Ruby gem.
+The code is available in gem form as `data_structures_rmolinari`: https://rubygems.org/gems/data_structures_rmolinari.

 ## Usage

 The right way to organize the code is not obvious to me.
 For now the data structures are all defined in a module to avoid polluting the global namespace.
-Once it is published as a gem the usage will look like this:
 ```
 require 'data_structures_rmolinari`